 People often ask us if there are specific activities that will look good on college applications.
 Our answer is always the same: No. Of course, students should take an appropriately rigorous course load, but colleges also value the investment a student makes in developing his or her own interests in ways that are fun and challenging.

-One of our students enjoyed a part-time job that helped him learn how to work with demanding customers, because he wanted to explore his interest in business.
+One of our students enjoyed a part-time job that helped him learn how to work with demanding customers because he wanted to explore his interest in business.
 Another discovered a passion for public policy by volunteering for a non-profit that delivers health care to uninsured patients.
 In both cases, our students bridged existing interests with new ones and had fun along the way.

 They set limits and respected them.

 Each year, students’ schedules get more and more packed, and they just can’t do everything.
-For some, setting limits meant crafting a testing plan and sticking to it, instead of wondering if “just one more” retake would boost their scores.
+For some, setting limits meant creating a testing plan and sticking to it, instead of wondering if “just one more” retake would boost their scores.
 For others, it meant shutting off electronics 30 minutes earlier than usual – even if their homework was not absolutely perfect – to go to sleep.

 They formed meaningful relationships with adults.